ObsidianCat/shopping-wish-list/README.md

 ```
 npm start
 ```
-The applciation will be available, by default, at
+The application will be available, by default, at
 ###
 http://localhost:4000/

 ### Running with development version of client side app
 Withing the project folder, enter the 'client' directory and install required client-side dependencies with
 ```
 npm install